-Welcome to the website for Clan na Gael San Diego Gaelic Football Team
+Welcome to the Fan Site for Clan na Gael San Diego Gaelic Football Team

 Hello and welcome to one of the newer Gaelic Football Clubs in North America.
 Clan na Gael San Diego Gaelic Football Team was founded in May 2000, with the goal of affiliating with the North American County Board, and competing in NACB competitions.
 It is the aim of the club to provide a platform to people of all cultures to play the great and ancient Irish game of Gaelic Football, on a competitive, but fun, stage.